DryDish/minimoment/readme.md

     * Trigger ☑
     * Views ☑️
     * Events ☑️
-    * A brief installation procedure that specifies how to import the database ina test environment with full operational capabilities ❌
+    * A [brief installation procedure](./sql-setup.md) that specifies how to import the database ina test environment with full operational capabilities ☑️

 **Report**